E-2 Visa Countries List 2026: Which Nations Qualify for the Treaty Investor Visa?

 For entrepreneurs with exceptional ability or advanced degrees whose proposed U.S. business venture has "substantial merit and national importance," the EB-2 NIW allows you to self-petition for a green card without needing an employer sponsor or a specific treaty nationality.

-If you hold dual citizenship—one from a non-treaty country and one from a treaty country—you are fully eligible to apply for the E-2 visa using your treaty country passport.
+If you hold dual citizenship—one from a non-treaty country and one from a treaty country—you may meet the nationality requirement through your treaty-country passport if the rest of the E-2 requirements are also satisfied.

-For example, if you are a citizen of both Brazil (non-treaty) and Italy (treaty), you can apply for the E-2 visa as an Italian national.
-You must use your Italian passport for the application, and the business you invest in must be at least 50% owned by Italian nationals (which includes yourself).
+For example, if you are a citizen of both Brazil (non-treaty) and Italy (treaty), you may apply as an Italian national.
+You would need to use your Italian passport for the application, and the business would still need to satisfy the nationality and ownership rules that apply to E-2 enterprises.

 Disclaimer